Caetan/ocaml-calculator/README.md

 **********************************************************************

-Copyright (C) 2017  Caetán Tojeiro Carpente
+Copyleft (C) 2017  Caetán Tojeiro Carpente

 Software developed by Caetán Tojeiro Carpente, which is explained previously, is free software: you can redistribute it and/or modify